-Review contingency plans well in advance of each exam or assessment series.
+Review your contingency plans well in advance of each exam or assessment series.
 Consider how, if the contingency plan is invoked, you will comply with the awarding organisation's requirements.
+Schools, colleges and other exam centres must speak to the relevant awarding organisations as soon as possible if they are expecting any disruption that might affect the sitting of exams and assessments.

-3.2 In the event of disruption
+In the event of disruption

-- 1. Contact the relevant awarding organisation and follow its instructions. - 2.
-Take advice, or follow instructions, from relevant local or national agencies in deciding whether your centre is able to open. - 3.
-Identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding organisation, ensuring the secure transportation of questions papers or assessment materials to the alternative venue. - 4.
-Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned. - 5.
-In the event of an evacuation during an examination please refer to JCQ's 'Centre emergency evacuation procedure'. - Communicate with parents, carers and students any changes to the exam or assessment timetable or to the venue. - 7.
-Communicate with any external assessors or relevant third parties regarding any changes to the exam or assessment timetable.
+1. Contact the relevant awarding organisation promptly and follow its instructions.

+2. Take advice, or follow instructions, from relevant local or national agencies in deciding whether your centre is able to open.

+3. Identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding organisation, ensuring the secure transportation of question papers or assessment materials to the alternative venue.

+4. Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned.

+5. In the event of an evacuation during an examination please refer to JCQ's Centre emergency evacuation procedure.

+6. Communicate with students, parents and carers any changes to the exam or assessment timetable or to the venue.

+7. Communicate with any external assessors, invigilators or relevant third parties regarding any changes to the exam or assessment timetable.

-3.3 After the exam
+After the exam

-- 1. Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration. - Advise students, where appropriate, of the opportunities to take their exam or assessment at a later date. - 3.
-Ensure that scripts are stored under secure conditions. - 4.
-Return scripts to awarding organisations in line with their instructions.
+1. Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply to the relevant awarding organisation for special consideration.

+2. Advise students, where appropriate, of the opportunities to take their exam or assessment at a later date.

+3. Ensure that scripts are stored under secure conditions.

+4. Return scripts to awarding organisations in line with their instructions.
 Never make alternative arrangements for the transportation of completed exam scripts, unless told to do so by the awarding organisation.